yangjici/joke_recommender/pair.md

 [Jester Dataset](http://eigentaste.berkeley.edu/dataset/).
 It includes user ratings of over 100 jokes.

-Download the data and starter code [here](recommender-case-study-files/).

 The joke data are in `data/jokes.dat`.
 The users' ratings have been broken into a training and test set for you, with the training data in `data/ratings.dat`.
 Your goal is to build a recommendation system and to suggest jokes to users!
 Your score will be measured based off of how well you predict the top-rated jokes for the users' ratings in our test set.

-Note that we will be using [GraphLab](https://dato.com/) to build our recommendation system.
+Note that we will be using [GraphLab](https://turi.com/) to build our recommendation system.
 If you don't already have it installed, follow the directions in [GraphLab_setup.md](GraphLab_setup.md).